PHPWatch/is_countable-polyfill/README.md

 `composer require ayesh/is_countable-polyfill`

+This will install the polyfill with all the contents, including tests.
+If you would like to install without these files while keeping only the core polyfill, you can use:

+`composer require ayesh/is_countable-polyfill --prefer-dist`

 ## Tests
 PHPUnit is used as the test framework.
 Some of the tested variables are directly taken from the [commit](https://github.com/php/php-src/pull/3026/commits/587fcc504f8ad2b07ac28c3335cd0fe3ac39b503) that added `is_countable` to PHP source.